- Published by

 If you are planning to lose weight then you should consume large quantities of walnuts as they are high in calories.
 1/4th cup (25g) of walnuts give you 163 calories.
 You can incorporate them into your daily meals but do not use them for snacking.

 The oil contained by walnuts has the tendency to absorb other strong odors, so it is suggested to store them in a cool dry place in an airtight jar.
 If you do not store them properly they will become rancid.
-You can either refrigerate unshelled walnuts for 2 to 3 months or keep them in a freezer for 1 year.
+You can either refrigerate them unshelled for 2 to 3 months or keep them in a freezer for 1 year.